 First up, choose a bike that's a good fit for the kind of riding you'll usually do.
-So for example, if you're going to be riding in the predominantly in the city you won't want to get a mountain bike.
+For example, if you're going to be riding mainly in the city you might not want a mountain bike.
 Likewise, a road racer might not be the best pick if you just want to ride to the shops on the weekend.

 For cycling newbies, we recommend an upright bike style.
 It's more comfortable and gives you more awareness on the road.
 While it's common to see riders with speedy drop-handlebar road bikes on the commute, they're not designed for stopping and starting.
 Their low riding position also makes it much harder to keep an eye on the traffic.